 Sikh Musical Heritage - The Untold Story

-Sikh musical heritage is a colorful and rich tradition with creativity at its heart, but for a practical purpose.
-Sikh music, also commonly known as Kirtan or Gurmat Sangeet, is the foundation for the Sikh way of life.
+Sikh musical heritage is a colorful and rich tradition with creativity at its heart, for a practical purpose.
+Sikh music is the foundation of the Sikh way of life.

-The tradition of Kirtan in Sikhi started with Guru Nanak Dev ji, who used it as a tool to communicate internally between mind and soul; Kirtan was also used for external communication with people from all walks of life across diverse cultures.
+The musical tradition in Sikhi, also known as Kirtan and Gurmat Sangeet, started with Guru Nanak Dev ji who used it as a tool for internal communication between mind and soul.
+Kirtan was also used to communicate with people from all walks of life across diverse cultures.

-We recognize as a community that there is a vast need for education on critical topics such as Kirtan to reveal the Sikh way of life as practiced during the time of Sikh Gurus.
-However, no such project has been undertaken to date that aims to close this educational gap.
+Please join us in the effort to revive and preserve Sikh musical heritage.
+We recognize as a community that there is a critical need for education on topics such as Kirtan to reveal the Sikh way of life as practiced during the time of Sikh Gurus.

-Although we may have heard the names of string and percussion instruments from Sikh musical heritage such as Dilruba, Saranda, Rabab, Sarangi, Taus, Jori and Pakhawaj, we are provided with neither their contextual importance nor the reason for their disappearance from society.
-We wish to answer these questions for a wider audience so that as a community, we can better understand one of the most vital aspects of Sikh history and its connection to our practice of Sikhi today.
+Although we may have heard the names of string and percussion instruments from Sikh musical heritage such as Dilruba, Saranda, Rabab, Sarangi, Taus, Jori and Pakhawaj, we are generally provided with neither their contextual importance nor the reason for their disappearance.
+The documentary answers these questions for a wider audience so that we can all better understand one of the most vital aspects of Sikh history and its connection to our reality today.

-Yogi Professor Surinder Singh has dedicated his life to the field of sustaining and sharing the art of Sikh music.
-It is through his passionate hard work and research that this project has been made possible.
-The information it will make known is critical to connecting the bridge between past and present as we all build a brighter future.
+Yogi Professor Surinder Singh has dedicated his life to sustaining and sharing the art of Sikh music.
+This project has been made possible through his passionate hard work and research.
+It serves as a bridge to connect past and present as we build a brighter future.

 If we forget to appreciate what has been blessed to us, we will continue to lose more of our valuable heritage.
-If we become aware of what was taken from us and what we are losing, we can work together to preserve a crucial element of our heritage.
+If we become aware of what was taken from us and what we are losing, we can work together to revive this crucial element of our culture.

-Shooting for the Sikh music documentary began in spring 2015.
-Shooting was carried out in India, the United Kingdom and the United States.
-We are preparing for the project's first screening.
+Shooting for Sikh Musical Heritage - The Untold Story began in spring 2015 and was carried out in India, the UK and the USA.

-Upon the screening of the documentary at film festivals across the world, we intend to submit it to TV channels, after which the documentary will be made available to the wider community.
+After screenings at film festivals and private events across the world, we intend to submit the documentary to TV channels, after which it will be made available to the wider community.